 This project includes the installation of buffered bike lanes and high visibility crosswalks on Seventh Street from Huron to Scio Church.
 This work is planned to be combined with a surface treatment project to improve the pavement condition on parts of Seventh Street, so that the new markings will be placed on a fresh surface.
 This combined project will utilize Highway Safety Improvement Program grant funding and Federal Surface Transportation Program funds.
-Additional speed control treatments are currently being evaluated and considered for Seventh Street.
-New information will be provided as it becomes available.
-This project is currently in the design phase.
-Construction is anticipated in spring/summer of 2018.
+Plans are currently being finalized.
+Construction is anticipated to begin in mid-June.